Exercise

-flu season.
-And if you're confined to bed with a cold or down with a nasty bout
+If you're confined to bed with a cold or down with

-of the flu, you wont have to worry about what to wear or what kinds of workouts
+a nasty bout of the flu, you wont have to worry about what to wear or what

 case of the flu during an epidemic.

-during the winter months - the so-called cold and flu season - when people
+the winter months - the so-called cold and flu season - when people spend more

-spend more time confined together indoors, spreading their germs among
+time confined together indoors, spreading their germs among themselves.

-themselves.
-Weve known for decades that colds and flu are caused by
+Weve known for decades that colds and flu are caused by germs.
+But short

-away with a Walter Matthau nose and a scratchy throat and eyes.
-I dont
+a Walter Matthau nose and a scratchy throat and eyes.
+I dont have

-have co-workers, and avoid kids like the plague, but I do travel a lot and come
+co-workers, and avoid kids like the plague, but I do travel a lot and come into

 touched or droplet of sneeze I inadvertently inhaled and lodged in my mucous